Bare Tree Media and TikTok Expand AR Partnership

 How to Add Videos to Zoom

 Adding fun videos to Zoom calls is super easy!
 Once you are in a Zoom Meeting, in the bottom left corner of the window, you will see a ‘Start Video’ button.
-Click on the up arrow to the right of the icon and select ‘Choose Virtual Background..’
+Click on the up arrow to the right of the icon and select ‘Choose Virtual Background.’

 This will bring you to your video settings within Zoom.
 You will see five default videos from Zoom that you can try out.
-But if you want something special hit that plus button to the right and choose ‘Add Video’.
+But if you want something special hit that plus button to the right and choose ‘Add Video.’
 A finder window will open up where you can navigate to any mp4 video file you have on your computer.

 And that’s it!
 You should now have a fun video playing in the background!

 If you’d like to use our enchanted forest video background you can download it right below by hitting the download button.
-Then right click on the video, hit ‘Save Video As’ and choose where you would like to save the video onto your computer.
+Then right click on the video, hit ‘Save Video As,’ and choose where you would like to save the video onto your computer.

 Download

-How to Use AR Effects
+How to Use AR Lenses

 If you’d like to get a little fancier, you can use Snap Camera to add a wide variety of AR effects to some of the most popular video call apps including Google Hangouts, Skype, Twitch and more!
 Unfortunately Snap Camera doesn’t currently work on Zoom with the latest macOS (though they are working to fix this!) but if you are on a Windows computer you can follow the instructions below for Zoom as well.

-You can download Snap Camera to your computer here.
+1. Install Snap Camera: You can download Snap Camera to your computer here.
 Once it downloads, double click and follow the instructions to install the application.
 Snap Camera will automatically open and show a wide range of suggested lenses.
 Click on any effect to try it out!

-Once you have Snap Camera setup, open up your video call app of choice and go to the video settings.
+2. Update your Video Settings: Once you have Snap Camera setup, open up your video call app of choice and go to the video settings.
 There you should see a dropdown to select which webcam you would like to use and select ‘Snap Camera’.
 If you don’t see ‘Snap Camera’ listed you may need to restart both applications or your computer for Snap Camera to appear on the list of options.

-After Snap Camera is selected as the video source, you can pick any AR effect you would like within Snap Camera and it will update in your video call.
+3. Choose & Have Fun: After Snap Camera is selected as the video source, you can pick any AR effect you would like within Snap Camera and it will update in your video call.
 Try out our enchanted forest effect by searching ‘Enchanted Forest’ or search ‘Bare Tree Media’ to see all of our Snapchat effects!

 Interested in having your own custom AR effect or video background created?
+Reach out to our team!

-Drop us a line
+Drop us a Line

-Boston, MA – January 24, 2020 – Fellow Massachusetts-based companies Wimpy Kid, Inc. and Bare Tree Media Inc., expanded their digital partnership with the introduction of augmented reality social media effects and a global expansion of their stickers within keyboard mobile applications.
+Boston, MA – January 24, 2020 – Massachusetts-based companies Wimpy Kid, Inc. and Bare Tree Media expanded their digital partnership with the introduction of augmented reality social media effects and a global expansion of their stickers within keyboard mobile applications.

 Bare Tree Media also expanded their Wimpy Kid-branded digital presence to include digital stickers released within Baidu’s keyboard apps worldwide, including Facemoji Keyboard in the United States, Simeji in Japan, and Baidu IME in China.

-“We are delighted to be kicking off 2020 by launching these stickers with Bare Tree Media and Wimpy Kid, Inc.,” said Josh Fenn, Senior Marketing Manager at Baidu.
-“Now, our keyboard app users around the world can all enjoy Wimpy Kid’s uniquely charming brand of humor when they chat with their friends online.”
+“We are delighted to kick off 2020 by launching these stickers with Bare Tree Media and Wimpy Kid, Inc. Now, our keyboard app users around the world can all enjoy Wimpy Kid’s uniquely charming brand of humor when they chat with their friends online.” — Josh Fenn, Senior Marketing Manager at Baidu

 About Bare Tree Media

-About Diary of a Wimpy Kid
+About “Diary of a Wimpy Kid”

 About the Author